That doesn’t diminish the team manager’s importance, but it makes it easier for managers to have highly engaged employees.

-Employee engagement is the approach an organization takes to create an environment and culture that strengthens the emotional connection an employee feels with their organization.
-This usually occurs when there is a positive employee experience.
-If you're interested in learning more via video, then watch below.
-Otherwise, skip ahead.
+Employee engagement is an organization’s approach to creating an environment and culture that strengthens the emotional connection an employee feels with their organization.
+This usually occurs when there is a positive employee experience and job satisfaction.

 Some managers confuse employee engagement with employee satisfaction.

-They are, in fact, two separate things - and here’s how they differ:
+They are, in fact, separate things – and here’s how they differ:

 You may have a satisfied employee, but that doesn’t guarantee that they’re doing more than simply what’s needed.

-However, if the same employee is engaged, it could contribute a lot towards their overall performance - enabling them to effectively carry out their tasks.
+However, if the same employee is engaged, it could contribute a lot to their overall performance – enabling them to carry out their tasks.